Ohio priest accused of ‘inappropriate contact’ kills himself - NewsBreak

 Rev. Marian Babjak died Monday in the Houston, Texas area of an apparent suicide, according to the Diocese.
 At the time of his death, Babjak was seeking therapeutic assistance at a treatment center in the area.

 According to the Diocese, it was preparing to announce a second allegation of “inappropriate physical contact” against Babjak.
-He had been on leave since November 2021 , when the first allegation was reported to the Diocese.Community mourns after young brothers killed in Ohio crash
+He had been on leave since November 2021 , when the first allegation was reported to the Diocese.Country music queen Loretta Lynn dies

 The first allegation involved someone who is now an adult.
 The Diocesan Review Board found the allegation did not involve sexual abuse but violated the Diocese’s standards.